 - ½ cup minced shallot

-- 1 (1-inch) ginger root, peeled and finely grated (I use a Microplane)
+- 1 tablespoon minced ginger (I use a Microplane)

 - 1 tablespoon tomato paste